Forts of Capri: Flora and fauna

-The trail of the forts, usually divisible into three sections, connects the Punta Carena lighthouse with the Blue Grotto, passing through all four defensive structures edging the entire western coast of the island of Capri.
+The trail of the forts, usually divided into three sections, connects the Punta Carena lighthouse with the Blue Grotto, passing through all four defensive structures along the entire western coast of the island of Capri.

-The vegetation along the route is sparse and discontinuous and consists mainly of dwarf shrubs that manage to survive in a hostile environment because they are continually wet by water spray.
+The vegetation along the route is sparse and discontinuous, and consists mainly of dwarf shrubs that manage to survive in a hostile environment because they are continually watered by ocean spray.
 In fact, only plants capable of exploiting the rare soil accumulated between the rocks and the little moisture present in the cracks in the rocks take root.
-Among the many plants it is possible to identify species such as the wild fennel or the sea lavender.
+The plants here include wild fennel and sea lavender.

 Behind this sparse and discontinuous vegetation begins a denser and more complex flora that fades into a shade of green typical of the Maquis shrubland.
-The latter does not reach three meters in height and is composed mainly of juniper, myrtle and mastic trees.
-There are not many animal species in the area; most of them usually live in the sparse forests along the path or in the sea.
+These are below 3 m in height and are composed mainly of juniper, myrtle and mastic trees.
+There are not many animal species in the area; most of them live in the sparse forests along the path or in the sea.